SHTFDad may collect a share of sales or other compensation from the links on this page.

-Precious metals are not only a good option for a survivalist perspective but they also help to hedge against inflation and perform well in periods of economic turmoil.
+Precious metals are not only a good option from a survivalist perspective but they also help to hedge against inflation and perform well in periods of economic turmoil.

-What You Need to Know for a Survivalist/SHTF Scenario
+What You Need to Know for a Survival/SHTF Scenario

 Silver rounds, especially in the smaller fractional sizes, is also an attractive option.
 And consider getting gold for some larger cost barter situations too.

 Fractional gold coins are small but carry a larger amount of value compared to silver.